Selling Luxury Retail

 From the way they dress, to how they talk, to the experiences they relate to.
 If you don’t believe something looks good or is of great value, by all means, don’t lie.
 And if you feel that way about most of what you sell, move on.
 Selling is nothing more than a transference of feeling.

 Made famous in the movie Glengarry Glen Ross for unscrupulous real estate investment salesmen, it is an old-school technique people can smell on you like you stepped in some animal droppings.
 No customer wants to feel they are being "closed" or made to do something.
 They will appreciate being guided, but that’s very different.
 Luxury goods are a want and not typically a time-sensitive need.
 So they may indeed think about it.
 If your luxury boutique sales process is more for tin siding or used cars – you’re probably leaving a lot of money on the counter.

 Asked And Answered.

-The more your selling style involves employees reacting to customer questions, the more it can be akin to point-and-click on the Internet.
+The more your selling style involves employees reacting to customer questions, the more it can be akin to the point-and-click of online retail.
 That means you will be more vulnerable to discounting like your competitors because there is nothing special about shopping in your luxury boutique or for your luxury brand.